 We commend to God’s never-failing care

-victims of violence and warfare throughout the world, including migrants and refugees who have died fleeing danger; U.S. service personnel who have died in the ongoing wars in Afghanistan (2419), Iraq (4539), Syria (5), Yemen (1), and Niger (4), and countless civilians and service members in those countries.
-We pray especially for Leandro A.S.
-Jasso, 25; Andrew Patrick Ross, 29; Eric Michael Emond 39; and Dylan Elchin, 25.
-All four died this week in Afghanistan.
+victims of violence and warfare throughout the world, including migrants and refugees who have died fleeing danger; U.S. civilians and service personnel who have died in the ongoing wars in Afghanistan (2419), Iraq (4556), Syria (8), Yemen (1), and Niger (4);

 all whom we love but see no more.